Mental Health Month Event Starter Kit

 – Brainstorm – Research –

 Identify the issue – What do you want to address?
 General awareness?
 Reducing stigma?
-Increasing access to services?

-It’s important because that will help keep your event on-track, and help you determine the goals for your event.
+Think about why this issue is important – To you, your organization, your community.
+Understanding the issue will help keep your event on-track, and help you determine the goals for your event.

-Identify your goals – What do you want to achieve.
-Think broad, rather than specific.
+Identify your goals – Think broad, rather than specific.
 What’s the aim of the project or event?
 This should reflect the issue you’ve identified, as well as your target audience.

-Identify your challenges – Think about what might hinder the success of your event or project.
-For instance, this can be broad – stigma, discrimination – or specific – lack of appropriate venue in your area, communication challenges.
-In short, thinking through potential challenges before they come up allows you to plan for them before they come up
+Identify your challenges – Think about what might hinder the success of your event or project and plan for possible challenges.
+This can be broad – stigma, discrimination – or specific – lack of appropriate venue in your area, communication challenges – or anything in between.

 Formulate